Biofall/scholar-summary/README.md

-# Scholar Summarizer
+# Scholar Summary

-**Scholar Summarizer** is a pipeline designed to transform Google Scholar alert emails into rich, synthesized summaries of newly published research.
+**Scholar Summary** is a pipeline designed to transform Google Scholar alert emails into rich, synthesized summaries of newly published research.
 With a few automated steps, it fetches your latest Scholar alerts, extracts article metadata, enriches them via external APIs like CrossRef, and then uses ChatGPT to craft a consolidated summary report—complete with citations.
 Perfect for staying on top of the literature in your field without trawling through dozens of separate alerts.

 ## What This Tool Does